Introduction

 Real-time segmentation relies on customer profiles, but it’s important to note that your customer profile is still a work in progress each time they visit your site.

-AI-powered customer journey
+AI-powered customer journeys

 Symmetric experiences